 Again and Again we tell you about how the people in our neighbourhood in Mecklenburg delight us.
 All the wonderful, inspiring acquaintances contribute a lot to us feeling so home here.
 You have probably already read about one of them, Olaf Schnelle*.
 We put his ideas to rearrange our garden to work and now have the beautiful perennials around our greenhouse.
 He gave us the crucial impulse to completely start over this season and to bring everything from the back part of our garden to the front of the greenhouse.
 The work paid off!

 We’ve been following Olaf’s work enthusiastically for years and are happy about the exchange with a professional for gardening and fermenting like him.
 About the last topic we’ve been talking recently when we visited him in his garden.
 We raved about his wild romantic paradise and how it inspired us in another article.
 In his garden, it is so easy for us to let our minds wander and to get creative.
 Together, we tinkered some recipes in which Olaf’s ferments where the main part, plus some vegetables from his nursery, roasted over open fire.
 A perfect combination.
 The result were five different dishes.
 It was an exciting, creative process which culminated in a delicious dinner!

 Our little summer BBQ menu included a refreshing cucumber drink with dill and the juice of Olaf’s sauerkraut with grand fir.
 The stems of the lettuce Olaf marinated in oil and his fermented chili paste.
-He mixed fermented lavender beet with dill and a bit of olive oil to a dressing.
-We were especially inspired by the stems of the flowering lettuce because we never thought about them being edible.
-Learning never stops!

 This post contains several links to the website of Schnelles Grünzeug.
 We are enthusiastic about the products and would like to support Olaf.
 We were not paid for this article and have not received any material compensation.